music-suite/music-suite/docs/src/User-Guide.md

 ## Clefs

 The standard for each instrument is used by default.

-TODO override the default
+There is currently no way of overriding it.

 <!--
 ## Multi-movement scores